Chapter 9. Components of the Earth’s Environment

 ○ Structure:

-○ Upper Mantle (Moho to 400 km) = Lithosphere + Asthenosphere.
+○ Upper Mantle (Moho Discontinuity ~ 400 km): Includes the Lithosphere and the Asthenosphere.

-○ Asthenosphere: 100 to 400 km.
-Partially molten, varying seismic wave velocity.
-Drives plate movement.
+○ Asthenosphere: Located at a depth of 100 ~ 400 km.
+Partially molten, leading to a sudden decrease in seismic wave velocity.
+It serves as the driving force for plate movement.

 ○ Characteristics: